-Police raid Melbourne Cup-winning trainer, make arrests
+Police raid Melbourne Cup-winning trainer's stables

 Racing Victoria chief executive Giles Thompson refused to identify the parties involved, other than to confirm each is a licensed participant in the state’s racing industry.

-Local media, however, reported the Weir, 48, was one of the people arrested.
-Paterson said the 48-year-old man remained in custody.
+Local media, however, reported that Weir, 48, was one of the people arrested.

 Racing Victoria alerted Victoria Police after launching investigations last year, Thompson added.

-Weir made history in 2015 when Prince of Penzance held off Max Dynamite to win the Melbourne Cup, with Michelle Payne becoming the first female jockey to win the most celebrated horse race in Australasia.
+Weir made history in 2015 when Prince of Penzance held off Max Dynamite to win the Melbourne Cup, with Michelle Payne becoming the first female jockey to win the richest and most celebrated horse race in Australasia.

 Reporting by Greg Stutchbury in Wellington; Editing by Amlan Chakraborty